charlieellington/energy-flow/pages/03-projects/Learning-in-public-as-a-Product/learning-in-public-as-a-product.md

 - https://clip.opus.pro/dashboard
 - Use Opus Clip to place the b-roll with AI quickly
 - Export and download
+- Upload to Youtube

+### Thumbnail
+- Create thumbnail: **Brand consistency via a five-minute LoRA.** Drop 10–20 headshots into **“Train Flux LoRA – Portrait Trainer”** ($2 per run).
+In ~5 min you get a lightweight LoRA you can bolt onto FLUX.1 and generate endless thumbnails featuring _your_ face, perfectly on-brand. https://chatgpt.com/c/683efb74-11f0-800a-9601-05aeef14b036
+- Publish on Youtube

 ### Package for short-form
 - Take long form video
 - Put into Opus Clip and AI makes the short versions
+- Add captions
-- Download / Upload to youtube
+- Upload to youtube

-### Package for long-form
-*Process needs finalising*
-- Create thumbnail: **Brand consistency via a five-minute LoRA.** Drop 10–20 headshots into **“Train Flux LoRA – Portrait Trainer”** ($2 per run).
-In ~5 min you get a lightweight LoRA you can bolt onto FLUX.1 and generate endless thumbnails featuring _your_ face, perfectly on-brand. https://chatgpt.com/c/683efb74-11f0-800a-9601-05aeef14b036
-- Upload to Youtube
+- Upload to instagram (stealth for now)

 ---